Tuition & Aid

 Parents who are separated, divorced, re-married, or have never been married must each separately complete a financial aid application and submit a copy of their 2022 tax return.

 The agency returns its assessment to the school.
 All forms filed by the deadline will be considered as a group by the Financial Assistance Committee.
 Awards will be announced by mid-April.

 Parents must respond in writing by the date requested in the financial aid award letter if they wish to accept the school’s offer.
 After this date, the school considers the offer declined and the funds will be reallocated.
 Any forms filed after the deadline will be considered after other awards have been made.

 Each year a family must reapply for financial assistance.
 Awards are based on the relative need of families that have applied and on the funds available.
-While the school will make every effort to maintain financial assistance levels from year to year, conditions may change, so one year’s award is not a guaranty of awards in subsequent years.
+While the school will make every effort to maintain financial assistance levels from year to year, conditions may change, so one year’s award is not a guarantee of awards in subsequent years.